lzwjava/blog-source/portfolio.md

 ## LvchenSign, Frontend, 2020.4 - 2020.5

 LvchenSign specializes in the production of advertising signage for various businesses and events.
-With a focus on quality and creativity, we strive to deliver impactful visual solutions that elevate brands and captivate audiences.
+With a focus on quality and creativity, it strive to deliver impactful visual solutions that elevate brands and captivate audiences.

 Responsible for the frontend development of the website.
 We leveraged the modern frontend technologies like HTML, JavaScript, CSS and Bootstrap.